Blogg

 What is PCI scope?

 According to PCI DSS, the cardholder data environment is comprised of people, processes, and technology that handle cardholder data or sensitive authentication data.
-What does handle mean in this case?
-In the PCI DSS world, handle means to StoreProcess and/or Transmit cardholder data.
-What this means is that if your company has assets that store, process or transmit payment card data – they are in scope.
+In this context, handle means to store, process, and or transmit cardholder data.
+This means that if your company has assets that store, process or transmit payment card data, they are in scope.
 The first step towards PCI compliance is about accurately identifying system components that store, process or transmit payment card data.

-How do you determine what is in scope for PCI DSS?
+How do you determine what is in scope?

-Best practice when it comes to determining what is in scope is to assume that everything is in scope until it is confirmed as otherwise.
+Best practice when determining scope is to assume that everything is in scope until proven otherwise.
 Start by identifying flows of cardholder data, as well as locations of cardholder data.
 You should also identify all system components that are connected to the cardholder data environment.
-System components could be things like servers and applications, as well as virtualized components such as virtual machines, routers and virtual applications.
+These can include servers, applications, virtual machines, routers, and other virtualized components.

 When is a system out of scope?

-A system is out of scope when it is fully isolated from the Cardholder Data Environment, to the extent that even if that particular system component were compromised, it would not impact the security of the CDE.
+A system is considered out of scope when it is fully isolated from the Cardholder Data Environment.
+This means that even if the system were compromised, it would not affect the security of the CDE.

 How do you reduce PCI DSS scope?

-The more processes, systems and the more complex your IT-environment is, the more costly and difficult it becomes to reach and maintain PCI compliance.
-For this reason, once you have identified what systems are in scope, you should try to reduce your scope
+The more systems, processes, and complexity in your IT environment, the more difficult and expensive it becomes to achieve and maintain PCI compliance.
+Once you have identified what is in scope, reducing that scope should be a priority.

 Network segmentation

-Network segmentation means isolating the cardholder data environment from the rest of the company’s network.
-The purpose of network segmentation is to prevent systems that are out-of-scope from communicating with, or impact the security of systems in the cardholder data environment.
+Network segmentation involves isolating the cardholder data environment from the rest of the network.
+The goal is to prevent out of scope systems from communicating with or impacting systems within the CDE.

 Tokenization